Joseph Joel Hammond: Flights in New Zealand

 The next planned flight was to be over the city's Industrial, Agricultural and Mining exhibition on 29 January.
 However, on the evening of 28 January 1914, on the spur of the moment, he took Australian actress Esme McLennan of the Royal Pantomime Company on a 20-minute-long flight.
+McLennan's comments were published in the Poverty Bay Herald: